blackducksoftware/blackduck-docker-inspector/src/main/resources/help/content/architecture.md

 ### Architecture overview

-Docker Inspector uses up to three container-based image inspector services (one for each of the supported Linux package manager database formats).
+${solution_name} uses up to three container-based image inspector services (one for each of the supported Linux package manager database formats).

 The three image inspector services provide coverage of the three package manager database formats: dpkg, rpm, and apk.
-By default, Docker Inspector submits its request (to inspect the target image) to the dpkg (ubuntu) image inspector service.
+By default, ${solution_name} submits its request (to inspect the target image) to the dpkg (ubuntu) image inspector service.
 Any service will redirect to the appropriate image inspector service if it cannot handle the request itself.
 For example, if the target image is a Red Hat image, the ubuntu inspector service (which cannot inspect a Red Hat image) will redirect to the centos inspector service (which can).
-If you know that most of your images have either rpm or apk databases, you can improve performance by configuring Docker Inspector to send requests to the centos (rpm) or alpine (apk) image inspector service using the imageinspector.service.distro.default property.
+If you know that most of your images have either rpm or apk databases, you can improve performance by configuring
+${solution_name} to send requests to the centos (rpm) or alpine (apk) image inspector service using the imageinspector.service.distro.default property.

-In host mode (the default), Docker Inspector automatically uses the Docker engine to pull as needed from Docker Hub three images: ${image_repo_organization}/${inspector_image_name_base}-alpine,
+In host mode (the default), ${solution_name} automatically uses the Docker engine to pull as needed from Docker Hub three images: ${image_repo_organization}/${inspector_image_name_base}-alpine,
 ${image_repo_organization}/${inspector_image_name_base}-centos, and ${image_repo_organization}/${inspector_image_name_base}-ubuntu.
-Docker Inspector starts those services as needed, and stops and removes the containers when Docker Inspector exits.
-It uses a shared volume to share files, such as the target Docker image, between the Docker Inspector utility and the three service containers.
+${solution_name} starts those services as needed, and stops and removes the containers when ${solution_name} exits.
+It uses a shared volume to share files, such as the target Docker image, between the ${solution_name} utility and the three service containers.

-In container mode, you will start the container running Docker Inspector and the three image inspector container-based services such that all four containers share a mounted volume and can communicate with each other via HTTP GET operations using base URLs that you will provide.
+In container mode, you will start the container running ${solution_name} and the three image inspector container-based services such that all four containers share a mounted volume and can communicate with each other via HTTP GET operations using base URLs that you will provide.
 For information on how to do this, refer to [Deployment](deployment.md).